rivernihil/5th-ed-modified-zener-psion/psion.md

 ### PSI Points
 Renamed from *Ki* in PHB.
 Use Charisma modifier instead of Wisdom for PSI save DC

+#### Psionic Modes
+The number of additional Psionic Modes known above the base known by all (2).
+When you create a 1st-level adept, you choose your known psionic modes instead of picking them randomly.

 ### Psychic Probe
-In addition to the number of psionic modes known listed in the adept table, you know and may cast the *psychic probe* cantrip.
+At 2nd level, you gain the *psychic probe* cantrip if you don't already have it.

+<div class='pageNumber auto'></div>
+<div class='footnote'>Chapter 2 | The Adept</div>
+\page

 ### Native Telepath
 Renamed from *Tongue of the Sun and Moon* for fictional purposes.
 The effect was also changed slightly to match the fiction of telepathic communication presented in the rest of this document.